9876691/development_environments/adrs/0013-mono-repo.md

 Polyrepo when an organization/team/project is relatively large, and sustaining stability is higher priority than rapid iteration.

-### Status

-Decided.
-Open to revisiting if/when new tooling becomes available for managing monorepos and/or polyrepos.

 ## Details

-### Assumptions

-All the code that we're developing is for one organization's offerings, and not for the general public.
-I.e. the Broker-Dealer isn't aiming to have anything like general public volunteer developers.

 ### Constraints